afronski/serverless-data-analytics-on-aws/examples/01-msk-serverless/README.md

 - **No way to choose *Apache Kafka* version**.
 - **Only *IAM* authentication is supported**.
-- No *AWS CloudFormation* support at the moment.
 - No way to reconfigure brokers at the moment.
 - Quotas are restrictive:
   - Maximum data retention: `1 day`